 - Work contract showing the salary

 The mentioned requirements are a general set of requirements.
-The Dutch authorities could ask additional documents.
+The Dutch authorities could ask for additional documents.
 Bear this point in mind.
 If they do so, obey them and provide whatever they require.

 Application Process for Netherlands Family visa

 The application process for the Netherlands family visa might be a bit complicated.
 But, you just need to be a bit focused.
-Your nationality is a crucial point in the process. follows the guideline to know the process for Netherlands family visa:
+Your nationality is a crucial point in the process.
+Follow the guideline to know the process for Netherlands family visa:

-1. Do You need a visa?
+Step 1.
+Do You need a visa?

 It is a key question that many people do not know.
 But the point is many do not ask it.
 As explained above, not every country needs a family visa for the Netherlands.
 The EU, EEA, and Switzerland nationals are free of it.
 They have permission to go to the Netherlands and apply for its Residence Permit.
 If you are not among them, read the below instructions.

-2. Are you eligible for a Netherlands family visa?
+Step 2.
+Are you eligible for a Netherlands family visa?

 Do you need a visa?
 Fine, but are you eligible for it or not?
 The officials have put requirements over the Netherlands family visa.
 You have to comply with every one of them.
 If not, do not waste your time.
 If you want to make real sure, contact the Dutch embassy in your home country.